balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

        -> Testcase<ScenarioSimpleLoginOut.test_valid_login_logout>

-You can see how balder finds the mappings between the devices.
+Great, the mapping works.
+Balder finds the valid variation.

 Now it is time to really run the balder session.